CORDIC

+Concept

+At a high level, the basic CORDIC algorithm involves applying a sequence of scaled rotations to a vector.
+The scale factors and angles of rotation are known in advance; only the direction of each rotation is dependent on the input.
+In rotation mode, a target rotation angle is taken as input, and the rotation directions are chosen so that the accumulated rotation angle approaches the target.
+The output is the final vector.
+In vectoring mode, a vector is taken as input, and the rotation directions are chosen so that the y coordinate of the vector approaches 0.
+The output is the total rotation angle.
+See Modes of operation for the full details.

+The scale factors and angles of rotation are chosen so that the scaled rotations can be computed using only addition, subtraction, and bit shifting.
+The angles are looked up in a table that has been computed in advance.

 History

 Similar mathematical techniques were published by Henry Briggs as early as 1624 and Robert Flower in 1771, but CORDIC is better optimized for low-complexity finite-state CPUs.

 CORDIC was conceived in 1956 by Jack E. Volder at the aeroelectronics department of Convair out of necessity to replace the analog resolver in the B-58 bomber's navigation computer with a more accurate and faster real-time digital solution.
 Therefore, CORDIC is sometimes referred to as a digital resolver.

-In his research Volder was inspired by a formula in the 1946 edition of the CRC Handbook of Chemistry and Physics:
+In his research, Volder was inspired by a formula in the 1946 edition of the CRC Handbook of Chemistry and Physics: